ALERT: Credit Card Scam Impacting International Students

 Payments are applied to charges on your tuition account in order of the charge due dates.
 For charges with the same due date, payments are applied first to tuition and related University fees and then to other charges on your account.
 You may request that a payment be applied to a specific charge when paying in person at the Student Fiscal Services Office.

 Tuition and related charges may be paid online using your checking or savings account.
 A Web Check payment results in an electronic debit of your bank account.
+(Please verify that your bank allows electronic debiting before attempting to make a webcheck payment.)
 After the Web Check payment has been posted to your student account, it will be sent to your bank for processing.
 Depending on your bank, the transaction could take from 1-10 business days to be deducted from your bank account.
-Before making a payment, verify your account and routing number, and that your bank allows electronic debiting of your account.
+Before submitting payment, verify your account and routing number, amount and type of account are correct.
+Once payment has been submitted, UW cannot cancel/edit the payment under any circumstances.

 Info needed for web check payment: